Back Pain During Pregnancy: You are Not ALONE, We can HELP

 During the reproductive cycle, Relaxin is released by the corpus luteum in the ovary.
 The levels of Relaxin are said to rise in the circulation during ovulation.
 Ovulation occurs in the second half of the menstrual cycle.
 During ovulation, relaxin prevents uterine contractions by relaxing the uterus wall.
 The relaxation of the uterus wall is said to prepare the lining of the uterus for pregnancy.
 However, if pregnancy does not occur, the hormone levels return to normal levels again.

-Understanding the Pelvis, Childbirth and Back Pain During Pregnancy
+Understanding the Pelvis, Childbirth and Common Pregnancy Pain

 To understand the events leading to back pain in pregnancy, one needs a thorough understanding of the pelvis, Relaxin hormone, and childbirth.
 Without a firm grasp of these essential structures, events, and hormone, the treatment of back pain in pregnancy becomes a daunting task.